 For those who don’t like wearing balaclavas, or for times of the year when it is not cold enough to need one, a neck gaiter is a great alternative.
 It functions like a scarf to keep your neck snuggly and warm, but does not have any dangerous dangly bits (you do NOT want to go the way of Isadora Duncan!).
-The best of these I have tried is the Heat Holders neck gaiter.
+The best one I have tried is the Heat Holders neck gaiter.
 It is super warm, and also very soft against the skin, thanks to the fleece lining.

 Another Alternative to Keep Your Head Warm – A Skull Cap

 Another good alternative is a skull cap to wear under your helmet (or instead of, if you don’t wear a helmet).
 There are a lot of cheap options for this, and you should be able to find one that suits your needs.
 Here is one of the cheap options.